adriaan-pelzer/object-walker/README.md

     walker.setCustomHandler ( 'Object', function ( keys, value ) {
         console.log ( keys[keys.length - 1] + ' is an object' );

-        /* Returning false in the handler of an iterable will stop it from being decended into */ return false;
+        /* Returning false in the handler of an iterable
+         * will stop it from being descended into
+         */

+        return false;
     } );

-    walker.walkObject ( { a: null, b: 123, c: { a: 'hello world', b: undefined } }, walker.iterator );
+    walker.walkObject ( inputObject, walker.iterator );

     /* Outputs:
      * a is null